 Under Alternative 3, the height of the structure would be 73 feet above grade composed of 5 stories, similar to the Project.
 Similar to the Project, the maximum height of the structures associated with the Alternative building would within the maximum height of 75 feet permitted in the SFMU zone.
 In addition, the height of the proposed structures would not significantly obstruct scenic views across the Project site, as existing views of the Verdugo Mountains and San Rafael Hills are already obstructed.
+Due to the similar height and building mass of the structure, this Alternative would result in similar shade/shadow impacts as the Project.

-Due spaces (5 spaces per 1,000 square feet) would be required for the medical office use and 108 spaces (2.7 spaces per 1,000 square feet) would be required for the general office use.
+200 spaces (5 spaces per 1,000 square feet) would be required for the medical office use and 108 spaces (2.7 spaces per 1,000 square feet) would be required for the general office use.

-The existing wholesale auto parts' building generates 2 AM peak-hour trips, 2 PM peak-hour trips, and a total of 17 daily trips.
+4 The existing wholesale auto parts' building generates 2 AM peak-hour trips, 2 PM peak-hour trips, and a total of 17 daily trips.